F5Bot vs Syften vs Octolens vs Prowlo: Reddit Monitoring Compared [2026]

 Head-to-Head Feature Comparison

 This is the full side-by-side breakdown.
-Every feature was verified through hands-on testing, not marketing copy.
+Every figure was verified against each vendor's own live pricing and product pages in June 2026, not recycled marketing copy.

 Let's break each tool down in detail.